-- (a) That is aimed at cooperation, and - (b) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.
+- (a) That is aimed at cooperation, and - (b) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality management policies or procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.

-Network firm-A firm or entity that belongs to a network.
+Network firm-A firm or entity that belongs to the firm's network.